HanOostdijk/matlab_mongodb/README.md

 * setOptArgs.m : handles optional arguments of a function

 Acknowledgements:
- * Guillaume A. for his MATLAB Central [article] (http://uk.mathworks.com/matlabcentral/fileexchange/43171-use-of-mongodb-java-driver)
+ * Guillaume A. for his MATLAB Central [article]  (http://uk.mathworks.com/matlabcentral/fileexchange/43171-use-of-mongodb-java-driver) that inspired this repository
- * Yair Altman for his [checkClass](http://uk.mathworks.com/matlabcentral/fileexchange/26947-checkclass-inspect-a-java-matlab-class-object-name)
+ * Yair Altman for his [checkClass](http://uk.mathworks.com/matlabcentral/fileexchange/26947-checkclass-inspect-a-java-matlab-class-object-name) that helped debugging these functions